samu-workopen/learningwikibase/_articles/install-wikibase.md

   - The docker-compose setup requires more than 2GB of available RAM to start.
 While being developed the dev machine has 4GB of RAM.

-# Using Open Stack to run a custom Wikibase instance
+# Using OpenStack to run a custom Wikibase instance

 This Video will show you, how to do run a custom Wikibase with OpenStack.

 …Video…

-To get all information please read [Using Open Stack to run custom Wikibase](https://fuga.cloud/labs/using-openstack-to-run-custom-wikibase/).
+To get all information please read [Using OpenStack to run custom Wikibase](https://fuga.cloud/labs/using-openstack-to-run-custom-wikibase/).

 ### Getting Started